 Following up is probably the key rule of a successful sales team.
 So, for those of you who focus on sales email outreach, email follow-up sales sequencing is a total must.

-A follow-up email sequence is a set of emails you program your automation software to send either after a cold email or after a conversion email sequence in case a prospect has been silent.
+A follow-up cold email sequence is a set of messages you program your automation software to send either after a cold email or after a conversion email sequence in case a prospect has been silent.

 The ultimate aim of your follow-up sequence is to gently coax the reader into action.
 Whether securing a slot on your sales call calendar or engaging with a product demo, each email should be a persuasive and personalized call to action.